2018 STUDIO ART MIDTERM INFO

 NOTE: It is the student’s responsibility to ask the teacher for work missed when absent.
 You have 3 days to make up work due to an excused absence.

 MONTHLY SKETCHBOOK: Sketchbook assignments are due monthly on the last Friday class of each month.
 See the sketchbook assignment sheet under "FILES" to right for monthly topics and deadlines.
-Remember for each sketchbook prompt, you are expected to fill one whole sketchbook page and add shading and details for full credit.
+Remember for each sketchbook prompt, you are expected to fill one whole sketchbook page (approximately 5" x 8") and add shading and details for full credit.
 That means 2 pages in your sketchbook per month, for a total possible 20 points per month.
-Drawings should take you at least 20 minutes each.
+Drawings should take you around 30 minutes each.